espy/ubersicht/README.md

 ## Planned features

-- Filters
-    √ state
-    √ with/without comments
-    - in milestone (pick from select2 box)
-    √ in repo (pick from select2 box)
-    √ label (pick from select2 box)
 - Overviews:
     - new issues in the last 24h (since last visit)
     - newly commented issues in the last 24h (since last visit)